fabiankaraben/docsarchive-dev/content/typescript/5.2/project-configuration/nightly-builds.md

 # Nightly Builds

-A nightly build from the [TypeScript’s `main`](https://github.com/Microsoft/TypeScript/tree/main) branch is published by midnight PST to npm.
+A nightly build from the [TypeScript’s `main` ↗](https://github.com/Microsoft/TypeScript/tree/main) branch is published by midnight PST to npm.
 Here is how you can get it and use it with your tools.

 ## Using npm {#using-npm}